isabella232/portal-helpcenter/content/md/cloud/2-access-flexibility-server.md

 ![Remove ssh key access](../img/remove_cloud_key_access.jpg)

 ::: info
-The SSH key removal is **not immediate**.
+The SSH key access removal is **not immediate**.
 Initially, the status will be `Pending deletion` and then will disappear from the list once deleted.
 :::

 ## Removing an IP Range from the access